The Baltimore County Fire Prevention Code

 The Baltimore County Fire Prevention Code promotes the public health and welfare by regulating the hazards of fire and explosion.

 The county fire code closely parallels the Maryland Fire Prevention Code but is tailored to the specific needs of Baltimore County and its residents.
 The code regulates the storage, handling and use of various substances, materials and devices, including fireworks, barbeque grills, commercial cooking equipment and machinery.
 It sets standards for fire protection systems including automatic sprinkler systems, residential rural water supplies for fire suppression and smoke detectors in day care homes.
 It also regulates conditions related to the occupancy various types of buildings, including proper egress and requirements for fire drills.
 It includes specific physical and operational requirements for new and existing occupancies based on the type of use for each occupancy.

-The Code contains amendments, deletions and additions to the NFPA documents.
-In order to have a complete understanding of the Fire Code it is necessary to obtain these NFPA documents and review them in conjunction with the Fire Code.
+The Fire Code contains amendments, deletions and additions to the NFPA documents.
+In order to have a complete understanding of the code, please review it in conjunction with the NFPA documents.